Choosing a Trip

 What is a "My Adventure Cycling" account and why do I need one?

-Creating a "My Adventure Cycling" account allows you to manage your Adventure Cycling Association account and mailing information, submit a trip to our Ride Registry, as well as offering more streamlined submittal of map corrections.
+Creating a "My Adventure Cycling" account allows you to manage your Adventure Cycling Association account and mailing information, your registrations or membership information, as well as offering more streamlined submittal of map corrections.
 It also provides access to members-only content.
-You will need an account to do most financial transactions such as becoming a member or signing up for a tour.
+An account is helpful to do most financial transactions such as becoming a member or signing up for a tour.

 Here are some of the features of a "My Adventure Cycling" account: